 All Progress Payment are due and payable within 7 days of the invoice date.
 You will need to forward a copy to your lender for prompt payment.
 Your lender may have provided you with a form to supply along with the progress claim, if you are unsure, contact your lender.
 Burbank's bank account details are nominated at the bottom of the invoice for your convenience.
 Do not forget to include either Your Name or Our Reference or Invoice Number on your EFT.

-The Community Infrastructure Levy (CIL) helps cover the cost of infrastructure in new communities including outdoor recreation areas, community centres and libraries and any other infrastructure required for the new to the development.
-Development Contribution Plans are part of Council Planning Scheme, and these plans outline the infrastructure to be funded by the CIL in various areas.
+A Community Infrastructure Levy (CIL)/ Council Contribution fee helps cover the cost of infrastructure in new communities including outdoor recreation areas, community centres and libraries and any other infrastructure required for the new to the development.
+Development Contribution Plans are part of the Council Planning Scheme, and these plans outline the infrastructure to be funded by the Community Infrastructure Levy in various areas.

-The developer can enter into an agreement with Council and pay the Community Infrastructure Levy upfront, including the cost in the land contract, however there are many new estates where the developer has chosen not to pay upfront, therefore the landowner is required to pay the CIL prior to the issuing of a building permit.
-You can contact your local council to check if a Community Infrastructure Levy is payable on your property.
-Burbank will require a copy of the payment receipt to submit for your Building Permit application.
+The land developer may enter into an agreement with the Council to pay for the Community Infrastructure Levy upfront, including the cost in the land contract, however there are many new estates where the developer has chosen not to pay upfront, therefore the landowner will be required to pay the Community Infrastructure Levy prior to the issuing of a building permit.
+You can contact the local council to check if a Community Infrastructure Levy is payable on your property.
+Burbank will require a copy of the payment receipt to submit as part of your Building Permit application.

 When borrowing more than 80% of a property’s value, it is generally a condition of the loan that the borrower pays Lenders' Mortgage Insurance (LMI).
 It is insurance that protects the lender, not you.
 It’s usually a one-off payment made required at the time of loan settlement.
 It’s insurance against the risk of not recovering the loan balance if you (the borrower) are unable to meet your loan payments and the property is sold for less than the outstanding loan balance.